 8.)
 Lying about your construction equipment leasing rate

 Similar to the “Bait and Switch,” you’ll be promised a low rate, you’ll sign, you’ll get your equipment … only to figure out you didn't get the rate the equipment financing expert promised you.
 It's best practice to consult with a banker, CPA, or someone that knows how to calculate your equipment leasing rate.

 Use our equipment lease interest rate calculator that will allow you to calculate what your interest rate on your heavy equipment loans as long as you have all the known variables.
-All you need to input is your payment amount, funding amount, term, money due up front and buy out at the end of the heavy equipment financing contract.
+All you need to input is your monthly payment amount, funding amount, term, money due up front and buy out at the end of the heavy equipment financing contract.

 9.)
 Companies That Don’t Actually Know What They’re Talking About

 While it’s not necessarily a “scam,” some companies will try to make a few extra bucks in the construction equipment financing industry by trying to mirror other businesses in the industry.
 If a company doesn’t have high quality content on their website or a considerable portion of their information is blatantly wrong, then steer clear.

 10.)
 Promising Great Rates Before Asking for Your Credit Score and credit history